PostHog/posthog.com/contents/founders/how-to-buy-enterprise-software.md

 1. If you haven’t already sent them your requirements in advance, do so.

-2. Provide context to who is coming with you to the demos and what they will want to see, as a bad demo reflects badly on you as well as the salesperson.
+2. Provide context to who is coming with you to the demos and what they will want to see, so you don't waste their time.
 Most people who attend a demo zone out within a few minutes if it’s not relevant to them.

 3. Your salesperson can be of most value during the testing period.
 Ask them to help set up your trial account, and to set up a Teams/Slack channel with your team to improve the comms during the trial period. _This is where most deals fall through for salespeople_, so they will be very keen to get this part right, especially if you are showing signs of being eager to progress through this stage.
 Get them to do some grunt work for you.